siamhyde/Hyde-Procurement-Intelligence/README.md

 > Systems are substituted with intuition.
 > Decisions are made from memory, habit and experience.

-Howeverm, the data to do better already exists.
+The data to do better already exists.
 It is buried across supplier invoices, fragmented by product naming, pack sizes, and supplier-specific formats.

 Hyde is the system I built to turn that fragmented purchasing data into a deterministic procurement baseline.